Home Articles Top 10 Essential Tech Gadgets for Aspiring Architects

 Valve Index PC-Tethered VR 1440 × 1600 Up to 130° Lighthouse (external) DisplayPort, USB Widest FOV, finger-tracking controllers $999

-These VR headsets have become indispensable in modern architectural practice, transforming how we approach design, review, and client presentations.
+These VR headsets have become essential in modern architectural practice, changing how studios approach design, review, and client presentations.

 Mobile Workstations

-Mobile workstations are crucial for architects who need high performance on the go.
-These devices combine power and portability, making it easier to handle design software anywhere.
+Mobile workstations are critical for architects who need high performance on the go.
+These devices combine power and portability, making it easier to handle design software anywhere, whether you are at a client site, on campus, or working from a co-working space.
+For broader context on how portable hardware fits into modern practice, our overview of architectural technology and design covers how mobile workflows now connect to the wider digital studio.

 Lightweight And Powerful Options